Charles Bischoff. Image courtesy of Bourne Hall Museum.

 (William and Letitia also moved away from Laburnum Road, in their case to the grand Ebbisham House almost opposite their church of St Martin's - in which there is a plaque in memory of William, who was one of the many who perished in the sinking of the SS Berlin on 21 February 1907.)

 Charles - who never re-married - remained active at Christ Church, serving as Churchwarden for the period 1889-1894.
-He died, aged 66, in June 1896 and was buried alongside Mary in Epsom Cemetery where the records list him as a "gentleman."
+He seems then to have moved away from Epsom.
+When he died, aged 66, on 22 June 1896, his address was 5 Drakesfield Road, Upper Tooting.
+This is as noted in both the Probate records about his substantial £15,120 estate - about £2 million at 2017 prices - and those of Epsom Cemetery where he was buried alongside Mary on 24 June 1896.
+Both sets of records also list him as a "gentleman."

 Charles's memorial windows were installed at the west end of the north aisle - diagonally across the church from Mary's - in 1896, the year of his death.
 Designed by Edward Penwarden, the three windows show as a single scene the Palm Sunday entry into Jerusalem (Matthew 21:1-11).
 Running across the base of the windows is the text from verse 9, "Blessed is he that cometh / in the name of the Lord / Hosannah in the highest."